helix-coupler/resources/yellow-paper/README.md

 ### Helix2 Service

 Helix2 is essentially two services under one protocol: a native namespace providing a name service and a link service for that underlying namespace.
 Helix2 is an on-chain vector database.
 In Helix2, names can bond (or link) with one another; bonds are vectors between names, pointing from one name to another - this is the core premise of Helix2 protocol and essentially what separates it from other services.
 Helix2 names are not heirarchical, meaning that they cannot have subdomains, i.e. Helix2 is a flat namespace.
 Subdomains are not neccessary in Helix2 since linking provides the same features without constraining the relationships between nodes to within one parent node's heirarchy.
 This is the only significant divergence of Helix2 namespace from ENS.
-In addition to this flat namespace, Helix2 has an additional 'linkspace' which is the core utility of the protocol.
+In addition to this flat namespace, Helix2 has an additional linkspace which is the core utility of the protocol.

 &nbsp;
 ![](https://raw.githubusercontent.com/helix-coupler/resources/master/schema/helix2.png)